sindresorhus/electron-unhandled/readme.md

 ### unhandled(options?)

-You probably want to call this both in the main process and any renderer processes to catch all possible errors.
+You probably want to call this both in the `main` process and any `renderer` processes to catch all possible errors.

+Note: At minimum, this function must be called in the `main` process

 ### options

 Type: `object`

+Note: Options can only be specified in the `main` process

 #### logger